 When you are admitted to hospital, the nurse will put a band on your wrist which shows your name, date of birth and hospital number.
 If you have any allergies you will be given a red wristband.

 For safety reasons it is extremely important that you do not remove this wristband while you are a patient in the hospital.

 When you receive any medication or infusion (for example a blood transfusion) the nurse will check your wristband to ensure you are receiving the treatment prescribed for you.
 If the wristband is accidentally removed, please ask a nurse to replace it immediately.

 Meals and Beverages

-Owing to Health Regulations, it is not possible for patients’ own food to be stored in refrigerators at this hospital.
-Due to Food Hygiene Regulations, please ask relatives not to bring in foods other than confectionery, biscuits, cakes, fruit, and fruit juices.
-If for any reason other food is brought in, permission must be obtained from the ward sister.
+It is not possible to store a patient’s own food in ward refrigerators due to Food Hygiene Regulations.
+Therefore, please ask relatives not to bring in food apart from confectionery, biscuits, cakes or fruit.
+If for any reason other food is brought in, then permission must be obtained from the ward sister.

 The hospital and grounds are checked regularly in relation to fire precautions and arrangements for evacuation, should the need arise.
 Staff attend regular training in fire prevention, fire action procedures, rescue and evacuation.
 The fire alarm system is checked every week.